CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/manager/udf-manager.md

 SELECT "U_Description" AS "FldValue", "U_Description" AS "Desc" FROM "@CT_PF_IDT1" WHERE "U_ParentItemCode" = @ItemCode
 ```

-Then, in WMS, the user will be able to choose a revision and its description that matches the item
+Then, in CompuTec WMS, the user will be able to choose a revision and its description that matches the item

 With this setup, the user can choose Revision and its description that matches the Item from CompuTec WMS level.